 We intentionally look to finance companies that can act as a catalyst for deep-seated change within their industries, as inspirational examples of what’s possible in the circular economy.
 Dick Moby, producers of sustainable sunglasses are one example.

-We partner with others who share this agenda, including co-founding the Sustainable Finance Lab in The Netherlands and continuing the development of the Sustainable Finance Forum (Foro de Finanzas Sostenibles) in Spain.
+We partner with others who share this agenda, including co-founding the Sustainable Finance Lab in The Netherlands.
 In The Netherlands we are also a founding partner of Social Enterprises NL.
 As a national membership body, Social Enterprise NL represents, connects and supports the growing community of social enterprises in The Netherlands.

 We also celebrate and encourage frontrunners in social and sustainable entrepreneurship, through initiatives like the Heart Head prize; an awards programme delivered in several countries where we operate.